hschwane/GraSPH/README.md

 --------------------------
 ## features

+- wrapper for some  openGl (using GLEW) and glfw functionality
+- utilities that help with graphical programming
 - highly customisable thread safe logger
-- ini-Style configuration files
+- ini-Style configuration file parser
-- different timers
+- different timers including asynchronous ones
-    - Timer (a simple coutdown timer you have to poll)
-    - AsyncTimer (like Timer but running in a seperate thread)
-    - Stopwatch (a timer that works like a stopwatch)
-    - DeltaTimer (timer that calculates the time since it was last polled)
-    - all timers can use the cpu_clock or std::chrono defined clocks

-- documentation in doxygen style comments
+- doxygen style documentation

 ------------------------
 ## planned features

-- wrappers for basic openGL / window management and imGUI
+- wrapper for the remaining openGL features
+- more utilities for graphics programming (maybe game engine style functionality)
+- include a GUI
-- code for network communication
+- network communication
-- code for serial communication
+- serial communication
-- jason and/or xml (probably external library)
+- jason and/or xml
 - a argument parser for command line apps
-- maybe windows and mac support
+- windows and mac support
+- improvements to the log (lock-free-queue, more sinks with better format, different depths for massages)